 Taxes on Annuity Income

 If the annuity income is from a non-qualified annuity contract, it may be subject to ordinary income tax.
 For example, let’s say you invest $100,000 into a new non-qualified annuity, and over time, it grows in balance to $200,000.

-One of the annuity structure benefits is that the growth was not taxable when it was earned (similar to how your traditional IRA grows tax-free).
-When you withdraw from the annuity, some of the withdrawal will be considered a return on your original investment.
+One of the annuity structure benefits is that the growth was not taxable when it was earned.
+It’s similar to how your traditional IRA grows tax-free.
+When you withdraw from the annuity, some of the withdrawal counts as a return on your original investment.
 In contrast, the other part of your withdrawal will be regarded as a withdrawal of the growth that hasn’t been taxed yet.

 Fortunately, the insurance company that issues your 1099-R will generally report the amount of the taxable withdrawal and the amount that is a tax-free withdrawal of the original investment.

 Taxes on IRA Withdrawals

 Withdrawals made from Traditional IRAs are generally subject to ordinary income tax.
 In some cases, you may have made a non-deductible contribution to your IRA.
 In that case, you may have a portion of each withdrawal that you receive tax-free.

 Taxes on Interest Income

 If you have a brokerage account generating dividends, interest, or capital gains, that income may be included in your taxable income.
 The two types of ordinary dividends are qualified dividends and non-qualified dividends.

 Non-qualified dividends are taxed as ordinary income, while qualified dividends generally receive favorable tax treatment by taxing capital gains rates.
 On tax return form 1040, you (or your tax preparer) will report the total amount of qualified and ordinary dividends on line 3.